cloudmesh-community/fa18-516-14/project-report/report.md

 ![Figaro](images/figaro.png){#fig:figaro}

-The figaro interface provides a faceted view of the HySDS cluster's resource managment.
+The figaro interface provides a faceted view of the HySDS cluster's resource management.
 This includes job state information as well as information on tasks, workers, and events.
 Alternately, the RabbitMQ admin interface provides a real-time view of the job queues:

 ![RabbitMQ Admin](images/rabbitmq.png){#fig:rabbitmq}